IngridAtMicrosoft/DocsContent/singlesource/v1/media-protection-options.md

 To create a token protection option, specify the enabled content protection methods (currently only clear key is supported), the token protection certificate, and the managed identity that should be used to access the token protection certificate.

-The managed identity must be associated with the media account and must be granted the `Sign` permission for the Key Vault certificate.
+The managed identity must be associated with the media stream account and must be granted the `Sign` permission for the Key Vault certificate.

 The token signing certificate may either be specified as a Key Vault certificate URI with a version identifier or a URI without